-I don’t know about you guys, but school mornings at our house have always been like WOAH.
+I don’t know about you guys, but school day breakfasts at our house have always been like WOAH.
 From back in the day when I was a teacher trying to hustle my little one off to daycare, to now as a SAHM trying to hustle my big one off to class, the name of the game has always been to get everyone fed as quickly- and as free of chaos!- as possible.
-Here, you’ll find our ten favorite recipes and tricks to make eating breakfast go down a little easier.
-Continue reading “Easy Breakfasts for Busy Mornings”→
+Here, you’ll find our ten favorite recipes and quick breakfast ideas for kids to make eating breakfast go down a little easier.

 When Lila was a tiny baby, she was not about that puree life.
 She turned up her nose at pureed veggies, scoffed at baby cereal, and just forget about anything mushy.
 No, that little girl wanted FOOD.
 We turned to Baby Led Weaning, and found that she ate MUCH better.
 Shredded chicken, cheerios, diced fruits, pieces of cheese- she gobbled it up with abandon.
 But it was still such a struggle to eat her to get vegetables, and getting her to eat enough iron was nearly impossible.
 I searched and searched for recipes to suit her taste, and finally found the winner in these veggie muffins.
 This easy recipe has all of the good stuff- whole grains in, fruits, veggies, and even protein- with (less) of the “bad stuff.”
 As a bonus, they freeze wonderfully and can be made in a mini-muffin pan (baby sized baby muffins!!!), so that you can give your toddler what they need, even with their ever-changing appetites.